 - Using your right needle, pull the yarn back through the stitch.

 - Slide the stitch off of the left needle, leaving the new stitch on your right needle.

 Yea!
 You have completed your first purl stitch!
 Repeat these four steps in every stitch across the row to complete one row of purled stitches.
 Now, transfer the needle with the stitches from your right to left hand.
 Knit every stitch in the row.
 At the end of the row, transfer the needle with the stitches to your left hand, then purl every stitch in the next row.
 Knit another row, then purl another row.

 Stop and look at your work.
 When you alternate between knit and purl rows, you create a common stitch pattern called the stockinette stitch.
 Continue practicing the stockinette stitch until you feel comfortable with the knit and purl stitches.

-Ribbed Scarf Pattern
+Pattern 1: Ribbed Scarf

 These scarf patterns are fairly simple and easy for beginners, but still very cute.
 You can make a scarf of all garter stitch, all stockinette stitch, or follow one of the patterns below.

-This is a fairly basic scarf which will let you practice the two stitches you just learned: knit and purl.
+This is a fairly basic scarf that will let you practice the two stitches you just learned: knit and purl.
 The ribbing on this scarf will make it skinnier than it will first appear on your needles.